Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Predictor: Data Source, Quality, and Processing

 \subsection{Vector Predictors: SHARPs}

-If a machine learning model uses images to predict, then it needs to be trained on a large volume of images in order to predict well.
+If a machine learning model uses images for prediction, it must be trained on a large volume of images to perform well.
 As stated in Section~\ref{subsect:image_preds}, HMI images are high-resolution.
-High-resolution images make for big files and are thus challenging to store in large numbers and to efficiently process in training pipelines.
+High-resolution images generate large files and are thus challenging to store in large quantities and to process efficiently within training pipelines.
 An alternative to using images is to use vectors of summary statistics computed from images; the SHARP dataset is based on this idea.
-The following description of the dataset draws primarily on \citep{SHARPs}.
+The following description of the dataset draws primarily on \cite{SHARPs}.

 SHARP stands for Space-weather HMI Active Region Patch.
 An HMI Active Region Patch, or HARP, is a magnetic structure akin to an active region \citep{HARPs}, though a HARP can contain multiple NOAA active regions \citep{SHARPs}.
 A software pipeline automatically detects HARPs in HMI images and tracks them as they traverse the solar disk \citep{HARPs}.
-Every twelve minutes, the pixels within a HARP are used to calculate the vector of sixteen SHARP parameters, each of which describes some aspect of the vector magnetic field of the active region within the HARP.
+The pixels within a HARP are used to calculate the vector of sixteen SHARP parameters, each of which describes some aspect of the vector magnetic field of the active region within the HARP.
 See Table 3 in \citet{SHARPs} for the definitions and explanations of the SHARPs.
 For example, the parameter \texttt{USFLUX} measures the total unsigned flux, and the parameter \texttt{MEANJZD} measures the vertical current density.
-Previous studies have demonstrated that the SHARP parameters have a fair degree of predictive power for forecasting flares \citep[e.g.,][]{bobra2015sola, chen2019iden}, validating the idea that summary statistics can be an effective alternative to images.
+Previous studies have demonstrated that the SHARP parameters exhibit predictive power for flare forecasting \citep[e.g.,][]{bobra2015sola, chen2019iden}, supporting the notion that summary statistics can be an effective alternative to images.